 In response to these new challenges, financial institutions have taken action.
 For example, after tentatively approaching technology-based solutions, regulatory compliance functions are now embracing new technologies with full speed.
 This has led to the advent of RegTech, a new generation of regulatory technology.

 RegTech, or Regulatory Technology, is the use of technology to facilitate the delivery of regulatory requirements.
-RegTech uses new technologies such as machine learning and artificial intelligence to help financial institutions meet the challenges of regulatory monitoring, reporting, compliance and risk management, while driving down compliance-related costs and enabling a fully compliant experience for their customers.
+RegTech uses new technologies such as machine learning, low code and artificial intelligence to help financial institutions meet the challenges of regulatory monitoring, reporting, compliance and risk management, while driving down compliance-related costs and enabling a fully compliant experience for their customers.

 Matching technology with regulatory requirements is not new idea, but it has become a more pressing need lately and will continue to be so in the future.
 Levels of regulation are on the rise for financial institutions.
 To address this, they can use technology to automate report and data collection to address regulatory requirements.